mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-custom-properties.md

 }
 ```

 The `$var` function defines a custom property of the type determined by the first parameter, which is a name of a CSS style property.
 The second parameter is the value of the custom property and it must be of the type corresponding to the first parameter.
-More precisely, the type of the second parameter is the type of the property of the `IStyleset` interface whose name is given by the first parameter.
+More precisely, the type of the second parameter is the type of the property of the `ExtendedStyleset` type whose name is given by the first parameter.
 In our example, the second parameter will only accept the correct color values.

 The `specialContainer` property defines a CSS class, which re-defines the `specialColor` custom property using the `"--"` property of the `Styleset` class.
 The `"--"` property value is an array of two-element tuples.
 The first element is a reference to the custom property rule - in our case `specialColor` property.
 The second element is the property value.
 The first element informs us of two things: first, what custom property is being re-defined, and second, what types are valid for the second parameters.
 In our example, only valid color values will be accepted.